learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ```

 ## Thinking about appropriate structures
-At this point in creating our data structures, we can think about what we want a customer to be.
+At this point in creating our data structures, you can think about what you want a customer to be.
 It could be a dictionary storing various attributes about that customer such as name, orders, etc. It could also be a class of it's own.
 Thinking through the use case and allowing flexability is a key design decision.

-For maximum future flexability, we'll go through the added effort of defining an additional class for customers.
+For maximum future flexability, you might define an additional class for customers like this:

 ```python